ChampagneAndfragrance/Dino_Diffusion_Parking_Official/README.md

 # Dino-Diffusion Modular Designs Bridge the Cross-Domain Gap in Autonomous Parking

+## Statement

+We are sorry but we have to temporarily remove the code to follow the Bosch source code opening process.
+We will immediately open the code again after the period is done.
+Feel free to email Zixuan Wu (zwu380@gatech.edu) for any questions!

 ## Author

 Zixuan Wu, Hengyuan Zhang, Ting-Hsuan Chen, Yuliang Guo, David Paz, Xinyu Huang, Liu Ren